HugoMalagon/NeuroData_860.053-MUW/Lesson 5/README.md

-# Module 1 — Working with Variables
+# Lesson 5 — Working with Variables

 Processing and Interpretation of Neuroscience Data